 It’s About Healthy Connection

-A community is a group of people committed to communicating and interacting with one another and which have a shared purpose, clear guidelines around interaction, regularity in connection, and other core principles.
-When these are in place, people feel supported and connected.
+A community is a dedicated group of people committed to the well-being of one another.
+They regularly communicate and interact with one another.
+They have a shared purpose, clear guidelines around interaction, regularity in connection, and other core principles.
+When the principles of healthy community are in place, people feel supported and connected.

 Some of the results of healthy community include: